dokkev/obsidian-valut/Reinforcement Learning/Torque-based Deep RL on Humanoid.md

  ![[Pasted image 20240208225015.png]]
 ![[Pasted image 20240208225239.png]]

-DeepMimic framework: learn to mimic a given reference motion
+- DeepMimic framework: learn to mimic a given reference motion

-Phase state defines gait-cycle in terms of range of 0 and 1
+- Phase state defines gait-cycle in terms of range of 0 and 1
+- Dynamics Randomization
+	- mass, inertia, COM
+	-